Kin-kay/TWGuide.github.io/index.md

   If "Allow Force Mute" is on along with this toggle you will be muffled instead of muted.

   <h3>Enable Toy Control</h3>
-  Enable to allow for Lovense integration with T.W.
-[Setup](https://kin-kay.github.io/kinkay-twtoyintegration.github.io/)
+  Enable to allow for Lovense integration with T.W. <a href="https://wiki.totallywholeso.me/ToyIntegrations">Setup</a>

   <h3>Allow Toy Control</h3>
   Allow for your connected toy to be controlled through T.W.